Soup: Condensed

-In 1810 Peter Durand, an English inventor, was granted a patent for the first tin can for soup.
-The first commercial canning factory opened in England in 1813; it had a capacity of only six cans an hour; each can was cut by hand, filled and the lid soldered on individually.
-With advances in technology the canning of food had expanded by the end of the century and companies such as Heinz were promoting their soups as gourmet products indistinguishable from home-made versions.
-Canning made soup readily available, easily transportable, long-lasting and convenient.
-In 1897 Heinz's rival Campbell's introduced condensed canned soups, to be diluted with water to produce double the volume.
+In 1897, Heinz's rival Campbell's introduced condensed canned soups, to be diluted with water to produce double the volume.
 (Note: To sell condensed soup at low prices, Campbell's management drove down costs by automating production as much as possible and applying anti-union policies against the workforce.)
-According to the food historian Reay Tannahill, tomato soup was not popular in the US or Britain until Campbell's began marketing it.
+Tomato soup was not popular in the US or Britain until Campbell's began marketing it.

+Condensed soups became ubiquitous in middle-class American households in the 1960s as a convenience food.

+Dried

 Drying is one of the oldest methods of preserving food, and in the nineteenth century Soyer praised commercially dried vegetables as a good ingredient of soldiers' soup during the Crimean War.
 Dried soups remained in military use into the 1950s, but it was not until the mid-twentieth century that manufacturers began extensively marketing them for domestic use.
 The Good Nutrition Guide (2008) commented, "Although many types of processed soup have been criticised for their salt levels, packet soups are by far the worst".
 Subsequently, some manufacturers have experimented with reduced-salt packet soups.
 A trial in France in 2012 found that reducing salt in chicken noodle soup by more than thirty per cent did not affect consumers' liking for the product.